• Skip to primary navigation

 Make the blueberry syrup & lemon sugar

-• In a small saucepan, add 1 cup of blueberries and 1 teaspoon sugar.
+• In a small saucepan, add 1 cup of blueberries and 1 teaspoon sugar with a teaspoon or two of water (to prevent scorching).
 Cook over medium heat until reduced to about ¼ of a cup.
-This should take 5-10 minutes.
+This should take about 10 minutes.

 • While the syrup simmers, zest the lemon and mix with ¼ cup sugar, stirring until the zest is evenly distributed.